leios/SoME_Topics/.github/ISSUE_TEMPLATE/TOPIC_SEEKING_PRODUCER.md

 ## Quick Summary

-(Offer a brief pitch for what you'd like to teach, and why it matters.)
+(Offer a brief pitch for the lesson you'd like to create.
+Who is the target audience, and what are you hoping they'll get from the lesson?)

 ## Target medium

 (Are you hoping for your idea to be produced into a video?
 An illustrated/interactive article?
-Anything else?)
+What skillsets are you looking for in a collaborator?)

 ### More details

-(If this is a topic you've written about elsewhere, e.g. in a paper or blog post, leave a link.)
+(If this is a topic you've written about elsewhere, e.g. in a paper or blog post, please leave a link.)

-(If you have an outline or storyboard for the topic, include it here.)
+(If you have an outline or storyboard for the topic, include it here.
+The more detail the better.)

 ### Contact details